mjchao/Systematic-Nonlinear-Planner/README.txt

 Running the Program
 ----------------------

-Please run the following command on CAEN:
+The following is what I did to produce the correct output.
+I wouldn't make any guarantees about the programming running correctly if it is run differently.

+1. Log on to CAEN with the following command:

+ssh -X login-course.engin.umich.edu

+2. Run the program with CAEN using the following command:

 python main.py <input filename> <output filename>

-The solution plan will be written to the given output file.
-You may ignore anything that is printed to standard output.
+3. The solution plan will be written to the output file.
+The information printed to standard output is for the user if s/he is interested in the status of the program.